-4.50 There are two other long standing planning policy exceptions to the generally strict control of housing development in rural areas.
+- 4.51The level and nature of local housing need may well change with time.
+In addition, national and strategic planning policy, and housing finance models, for social housing in rural areas may well also change.
+Therefore, The Parish Council will keep this matter under review and may undertake further local housing need surveys, if necessary. - 4.52 There are two other long standing planning policy exceptions to the generally strict control of housing development in rural areas.
 The first of these exceptions is new housing necessary to meet an agricultural or forestry need and requiring staff to live on, or near to, the farm holding (for example to tend livestock 24/7).
-National policy guidance, and strategic policies in the adopted Arun Local Plan and emerging South Downs National Park Plan, provides stringent tests for consideration of these types of proposal.
+National policy guidance, and strategic policies in the adopted Arun Local Plan and emerging South Downs Local Plan, provides stringent tests for consideration of these types of proposal.
 Occupation of such developments is restricted in perpetuity to persons employed in, or last employed in, agriculture or forestry, and their immediate families.